worldbank/gld/Support/B - Country Survey Details/GEO/LFS/Converting between ICLS Definitions.md

 replace lstatus_old_icls = 1 if (inrange(A1_5,3,4) | inrange(A1_6,3,4)) & mi(lstatus_old_icls)
 ```

 Note that the above only covers the employment status.
 These added workers should also have information on their occupation sector, employment sector, industry, occupation, ...

 Own consumption workers are by definition self-employed and in the private sector.
 Regarding their industry and occupation, question A1.9 directly provides their industrial classification codes in NACE rev.2.
 And in 2020-2022, own-consumption workers' industry ranges from NACE rev.2 111 to 322, which are all in "Agriculture".
 As for occupation, users could refer to for-salary workers' occupations with the same industry codes.
 The data shows that own-consumption workers' industrial codes are mostly in "Elementary Occupations".

+Finally, it may be worthwhile for the above mentioned "dual employment workers" to evaluate their labour status.
+For example, someone working on own-consumption agriculture and a small shoe repair business who spends most of their work time in agriculture.
+On both definitions they are employed.
+However, by the ICLS-19 definition they are employed in manufacturing (shoe repair), while by ICLS-13 they are employed in agriculture.
+The data replacement above would only add agriculture workers not doing other work.
+The GLD team has no standard way of "re-assigning" labour status but has commonly advocated for evaluating the work time to judge what is the "main job".
+That is, if our example worker spends 10 hours a week on shoe repair when the average worker spends 45 hours at their main job and 75% of them work 20 or more hours, it would be reasonable to assume shoe repair is not the main job and that information should be overwritten with agriculture information (self-employed, ISCO code 63, ...).